vedo1201/homeserver/1. Basic setup after install/README.md

 <pre> sudo apt upgrade -y </pre>

+Then, clean the system after updating by typing:

+<pre> sudo apt autoremove -y </pre>

-After they are instal, restart your server by typing
+After they are installed, restart your server by typing

 <pre> sudo reboot </pre>